 What will happen after Brexit?

-In case the UK leaves the EU without a deal, UK Government advised that pharmacies should continue to dispense the European Economic Area (EEA) and Swiss prescriptions (Gov.uk, 2019).
+If the UK leaves the EU without a deal, the UK Government advised that pharmacies should continue to dispense the European Economic Area (EEA) and Swiss prescriptions (Gov.UK, 2019).

-All high street pharmacies can fulfil private prescriptions.
+All high street pharmacies can fulfill private prescriptions.
 Some online dispensing pharmacies can also process private prescriptions.
 This normally means you need to post your private prescription before its processed.

 The easiest and quickest way of getting the price for a private prescription is to call a pharmacy or to walk in and ask for the estimate.
-Alternatively, you can estimate the cost of private prescription from the price information provided by pharmaceutical wholesalers.
-AHH Pharmaceuticals, one of the main wholesalers of drugs in the UK, provides price information on generic medication, which is updated on a monthly basis.
-A generic price list is located on AHH website.
+Alternatively, you can estimate the Cost of private prescriptions from the price information provided by pharmaceutical wholesalers.
+AHH Pharmaceuticals, one of the main wholesalers of drugs in the UK, provides price information on generic medication, updated monthly.
+A generic price list is located on the AHH website.
 All prices are subject to alterations without notice.

-You can estimate the cost of private prescription by looking at trade price and multiply it by 20% mark-up price.
+You can estimate the Cost of a private prescription by looking at the trade price and multiplying it by a 20% markup price.
 Keep in mind some pharmacies will charge a minimum fee.

-It is worth mentioning that in many cases, generic drugs are cheaper than the same branded version.
+It is worth mentioning that generic drugs are cheaper than the same branded version in many cases.
 Whenever possible prescriber should issue a private prescription with the drug being prescribed in generic form.
 In practice, this advice may be hard to execute.
 If a drug exists in both generic and branded versions, a pharmacy team will be able to supply either form as long as the prescription is written for a generic drug.

 I was issued a private prescription via online service (with/without consultation with a doctor) do I have to pay for medication supply if I take my prescription to a high street pharmacy?

 Yes.
-It is possible for patients to use online services for a private consultation with a doctor.
+Patients can use online services for a private consultation with a doctor.
 In some cases, patients are charged an admin fee for a private prescription.
-This, however, does not cover the cost of drug supply in high street pharmacy.
+This, however, does not cover the Cost of drug supply in high street pharmacies.

 Yes.
-The cost of private prescriptions is not covered by any NHS exemption, including the age exemption.
-Patients under the age of 18 and over 60 pay for medication supply on private prescription.
+The Cost of private prescriptions is not covered by any NHS exemption, including the age exemption.
+Patients under 18 and over 60 pay for medication supply on private prescriptions.

-No. As above, the cost of private prescriptions is not covered by any exemption, including the NHS prepayment certificate.
+No. As mentioned above, the Cost of private prescriptions is not covered by any exemption, including the NHS prepayment certificate.